amankkg/amank.me/src/pages/cv.md

 >   >
 >   > > ##### events calendar web app (side project)
 >   > >
->   > > 🛠 Node.js, Express, MongoDB, React, Redux, React-Bootstrap, FullCalendar
->   > > ✔️ build handy calendar for people across US with its timezones in mind
+>   > > - build handy calendar for people across US with its timezones in mind
 >   >
 >   > #### 🔘 _July, 2016_
 >